 Ci 618-Advanced Professional Sound Production.
 The further development of skills in digital editing of sound for visual presentations.
 Extensive review of technical terms in relationship to sound.
-Emphasis on the creation and aesthetics of sound effect, music, and dialog.
+Emphasis on the creation and aesthetics of sound effects, music, and dialog.
 Second semester, three hours.
-Prerequisite: Ci 617.
+Prerequisite: